the-teachingRSE-project/competencies/competencies.md

 enables them to quickly adapt their vocabulary and thinking to other disciplines.

 During the MSc program, students should pick an RSE specialization from the list in this paper and attend additional courses to deepen their knowledge in the field.
-Exemplary courses for specialization might, e.g., be HPC engineering/parallel programming, Numerics/Scientific Computing, Web Development, Data stewardship, AI models/statistics, Community Management/Training.
+Example courses for specialization might, e.g., be HPC engineering/parallel programming, Numerics/Scientific Computing, Web Development, Data stewardship, AI models/statistics, Community Management/Training.